-- Must be a legal resident of Mississippi to qualify for Leadership, Scholastic Excellence, Honors, Presidential, Vice Presidential Scholarships, and Career/Technical Scholarships. - Must have graduated from a high school, accredited by the state of Mississippi, in the Pearl River Community College district to qualify for Valedictorian/Salutatorian Scholarships. - Scholarship eligibility is limited to a maximum of four (4) semesters (excluding summer term) during the first two (2) years beyond high school graduation.
+- Must be a legal resident of Mississippi to qualify for Presidential or Vice Presidential Scholarships, Career-Technical Scholarships, Honors, Scholastic Excellence Scholarships or Leadership Scholarships. - Must have graduated from a high school, accredited by the state of Mississippi, in the Pearl River Community College district to qualify for Valedictorian/Salutatorian Scholarships. - Scholarship eligibility is limited to a maximum of four (4) semesters (excluding summer term) during the first two (2) years beyond high school graduation.
 Students forfeit any semester(s) of eligibility during that time period if not enrolled at PRCC on a full-time basis.

-Eligibility for an academic scholarship is canceled if the recipient attends another college prior to enrollment at PRCC. - Only one academic scholarship or only one career technical scholarship, being of the highest value, is awarded to a student. - For scholarship purposes, ACT must be taken prior to enrollment at PRCC. - Recipients are required to maintain a 3.0 GPA each semester at Pearl River Community College.
+Eligibility for an academic scholarship is canceled if the recipient attends another college prior to enrollment at PRCC. - Only one academic scholarship or only one career technical scholarship, being of the highest value, is awarded to a student. - For scholarship purposes, ACT must be taken prior to enrollment at PRCC.

+• Recipients are required to maintain a 3.0 GPA each semester at Pearl River Community College.
 One probationary semester will be allowed, provided the GPA is 2.0 or above.
-Eligibility for an academic scholarship is permanently suspended if the GPA is below 2.0 for any semester or if the student does not pass at least 12 hours. - Must enroll full-time at PRCC the first semester after high school graduation (excluding Summer term) and maintain full-time status each semester.
-An academic scholarship is forfeited for the remainder of any semester in which a student withdraws from school or does not maintain full-time status.
+Eligibility for an academic scholarship is permanently suspended if the GPA is below 2.0 for any semester or if the student does not pass at least 12 hours.

+Must enroll full-time at PRCC the first semester after high school graduation (excluding the summer term) and maintain full-time status each semester.
+An academic scholarship is forfeited for the remainder of any year in which a student withdraws from school, does not maintain full-time status, or fails to meet GPA standards required for retaining academic scholarships at PRCC.